 /away status to all channels.
 Please be aware that this can annoy some people.

 If you wish to find out more basic information on another user, type:

 This will reveal several tidbits about that user, but nothing overly personal.
 Let's say that you wanted information on someone who just left IRC, you could type:

 If they were recently on IRC, the server will retrieve some information about them.

 Sending a private message to another user

 You can speak with another user in private by typing:

-In most GUI clients, double-clicking on a nickname in a channel's names list will also open a window to talk to that person in private.
+In most GUI clients, double-clicking on a nickname in a channel's names list will also open a private window to talk to that person.
 You don't have to share any channels with someone to talk to them privately.